 - Pharmacy Technician Certification Board (PTCB)

-The NHA requires that the applicant be 18 years or older, has graduated from high school, has completed a training program, and has one or more years of professional experience.
-The PTCB only requires that the applicant has graduated high school and passes their examination.
-Recertification is required every two years by both programs, which may be met by performing 20 hours of continuing education.
+The NHA requirements are that the candidate be at least 18 years old, be a high school graduate, has completed a training program, and has at least one year of work experience.
+The PTCB only requires that the candidate has graduated high school and passes their examination.
+Recertification is required every two years by each program, which can be fulfilled by completing 20 hours of continuing education.

-Prior to choosing a pharmacy technician online program, it's important to realize that most programs do require that a substantial part of the training be conducted in a clinical environment.
-This is typically satisfied in an area Athens pharmacy or health center by means of an internship program.
-Students in most cases will have the opportunity to work under an experienced pharmacy tech in order to receive some real world experience.
-Fortunately the non-clinical portion of the training may be accessed online in your Athens AL home or via any available computer.
-This alternative is more convenient for most students, notably for those who keep working while earning their degree or certificate.
-And online programs are often less expensive than traditional options.
-Tuition and costs for driving and study materials can be decreased substantially.
-With both the online and the clinical training, a comprehensive education is offered.
-But not all online schools are accredited, which is critical for securing certification and employment (more on accreditation later).
-So confirm that each online school you are looking at is accredited by a recognized accrediting agency, such as the American Society of Health-System Pharmacists (ASHP).
-If you are dedicated enough to study with a less supervised form of education, then online classes might be the right solution for you.
+Prior to choosing a pharmacist tech online school, it's important to understand that most programs do require a portion of the training be completed in a clinical setting.
+This is usually fulfilled in a local Athens pharmacy or health center by means of an internship program.
+Students often will have the opportunity to work under an experienced pharmacy tech in order to acquire some work place experience.
+However the balance or non-clinical training may be accessed over the internet in your Athens AL home or via any available computer.
+This alternative is more practical for many students, notably for those who continue to work while earning their degree or certificate.
+And online colleges are sometimes less expensive than traditional options.
+Tuition and expenses for commuting and course materials can be reduced significantly.
+With both the online and the clinical training, a complete education is provided.
+But not all online programs are accredited, which is essential for securing employment and certification (more on accreditation later).
+So verify that each online program you are looking at is accredited by a recognized accrediting organization, for example the American Society of Health-System Pharmacists (ASHP).
+If you are dedicated enough to study with a less supervised form of education, then online instruction may be the best option for you.

-Once you have decided whether you want to earn a certificate or degree, and if you want to enroll in an online school or go to classes on campus, you can begin to narrow your school alternatives.
-There are many pharmacist tech colleges to choose from in the Athens AL area and throughout the USA, so you need to develop a list of qualifying questions so that you can compare colleges and vocational schools.
-As we discussed in our introduction, you will most likely first start looking for colleges that are within both your financial budget and driving distance from your Athens residence.
-If you are willing to relocate or are have decided to enroll in an online pharmacy tech school, then location may not be critical.
-But there are many other factors that you must take into consideration in order to adequately compare colleges.
-The questions below will assist you in collecting that information and help you to make your ultimate choice.
+Once you have decided whether you want to attain a certificate or degree, and if you want to enroll in an online program or go to classes on campus, you can begin to narrow your school options.
+There are many pharmacy tech colleges to select from in the Athens AL area and throughout the USA, so you need to develop a list of qualifying questions so that you can contrast colleges and trade schools.
+As we discussed in our introduction, you will undoubtedly first start looking for schools that are within both your financial budget and commuting distance from your Athens home.
+If you are able to move or are going to enroll in an online pharmacy tech college, then location may not be significant.
+But there are several other variables that you should consider in order to effectively compare schools.
+The questions below will assist you to gather that information and help you to make your ultimate choice.

-Is the Pharmacy Technician Program Accredited?
-The majority of pharmacy technician programs and vocational schools have earned a regional or national accreditation.
+Is the Pharmacy Tech Program Accredited?
+Many pharmacist tech colleges and trade schools have obtained a national or regional accreditation.
 Among the most respected accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
-Colleges earning accreditation from the ASHP have been screened and certified to offer a complete superior education.
-Online schools may additionally obtain accreditation from the Distance Education and Training Council, which deals solely with online or distance learning.
-Don't forget to verify that the certificate or degree program in addition to the school you choose are accredited by a U.S. Department of Education sanctioned accrediting organization.
-In addition to helping ensure that you obtain a quality education, it might help in securing financial assistance or student loans, which are frequently not available for non-accredited schools.
-Also, certification may require that the program of training is accredited.
-And many Athens AL pharmacies will only hire entry level employees that have earned a degree from an accredited school.
+Schools earning accreditation from the ASHP have been evaluated and verified to furnish a complete quality education.
+Online colleges may also obtain accreditation from the Distance Education and Training Council, which deals exclusively with online or distance education.
+Make sure to check that the degree or certificate program in addition to the school you pick are accredited by a U.S. Department of Education sanctioned accrediting organization.
+Along with helping make sure that you get a superior education, it might help in securing financial aid or student loans, which are frequently not accessible for non-accredited schools.
+Also, certification may mandate that the training program is accredited.
+And a number of Athens AL pharmacies will only hire entry level employees that have graduated from an accredited program.

 Does the College Prepare You for Certification?
-Certification is not mandated in all states, but numerous pharmacies desire that the techs they hire be certified.
-The pharmacy tech program needs to prepare its students to pass the PTCB or the NHA exam.
-Students planning on obtaining NHA certification will also need 1 year of job experience.
-This qualification may be satisfied by participating in a school sponsored internship program.
+Certification is not mandated in all states, but numerous employers desire that the technicians they hire are certified.
+The pharmacist tech program should ready its students to pass the NHA or the PTCB examination.
+Students planning on obtaining NHA certification will additionally need 1 year of professional experience.
+This requirement may be satisfied by entering a school sponsored internship program.

 Does the College Offer Internship Programs?
-As we previously discussed, the NHA mandates one year of job experience for certification, which may be fulfilled through an internship program.
-One of the best ways to acquire practical clinical experience as a pharmacy tech is to train out in the field.
-Most pharmacy tech degree or certificate programs also require clinical training in order to graduate and an internship is a great way to satisfy the requirement.
-Ask if the colleges have a working relationship with Athens Alabama area pharmacies, clinics, or hospitals for internship programs.
+As we previously covered, the NHA mandates a year of experience for certification, which may be satisfied through an internship program.
+Perhaps the best way to obtain practical clinical experience as a pharmacy tech is to train out in the field.
+Most pharmacy tech degree or certificate programs also require practical training in order to graduate and an internship is a great way to meet the requirement.
+Check if the colleges have a working relationship with Athens Alabama area pharmacies, hospitals, or clinics for internship programs.

-Does the School Offer Job Placement Assistance?
-Finding that initial position in Athens AL after graduation, particularly with no experience, can be a difficult endeavor without any support.
-Ask if the colleges you are reviewing have job assistance programs.
+Does the College Offer Job Placement Help?
+Finding that first job in Athens AL upon graduation, especially with no professional experience, can be a daunting endeavor without any assistance.
+Ask if the schools you are considering have job placement programs.
 If so, ask what their job placement rates are.
-A high job placement rate is an indication that the school has an excellent reputation within the field creating appeal for its graduates.
-It also indicates that it has a substantial network of pharmacy contacts where it can place graduating students.
+A higher job placement rate is an indicator that the school has an excellent reputation within the field creating demand for its graduates.
+It also indicates that it has a sizable network of pharmacy contacts where it can place graduates.

-Where is the Program Located?
-For many students, the college they pick will need to be within travelling distance of their Athens AL residence.
-Students who have chosen to attend classes online obviously will not have to concern themselves with the location of the campus.
-However, the availability of area internships will be of importance.
-Something to consider is that if you decide to enroll in a college that is out of state or perhaps out of your local area, you might need to pay a higher tuition.
-State colleges commonly charge higher tuitions for out of state residents.
-And community colleges generally charge a higher tuition to those students that don't reside within their districts.
+Where is the College Located?
+For a number of students, the school they pick will need to be within driving distance of their Athens AL residence.
+Individuals who have chosen to attend online classes naturally will not have to worry themselves with the location of the campus.
+However, the availability of local internships will be of concern.
+Something to bear in mind is that if you choose to enroll in a school that is out of state or even out of your local area, you may need to pay a higher tuition.
+State colleges normally charge higher tuitions for out of state residents.
+And community colleges typically charge a higher tuition to those students that live outside of their districts.

-How Large are the Classes ?
-Unless you are the kind of student that likes to sit far in the back of the classroom or hide in the crowd, you will probably want a small class size.
-Smaller classes allow for more individual participation and one-on-one instruction.
-Ask the schools you are researching what the typical teacher to student ratio is for their classrooms.
-If practical you may want to sit in on one or more classes before making your ultimate decision.
-This will also give you an opportunity to talk with several of the students and instructors to get their opinions regarding the pharmacist technician program as well.
+What are the Class Sizes ?
+Unless you are the sort of person that likes to sit way in the rear of the classroom or hide in the crowd, you will likely prefer a small class size.
+Smaller classes enable more individual participation and one-on-one instruction.
+Ask the schools you are reviewing what the typical teacher to student ratio is for their classrooms.
+If practical you may want to sit in on one or more classes before making your final decision.
+This will also give you a chance to converse with a few of the students and instructors to get their opinions regarding the pharmacist technician program as well.

 Can the School Accommodate your Schedule?
-And last you need to verify that the pharmacist tech program you finally select can provide the class schedule you need.
-This is especially essential if you opt to continue working while attending classes.
-If you must schedule night or weekend classes in the Athens AL area, check that they are available.
-If you can only enroll on a part-time basis, check if that is an alternative and how many credit hours or courses you would need to carry.
-Also, ask what the protocol is for making up any classes that you might miss due to illness, work or family emergencies.
+And finally you need to confirm that the pharmacy technician school you finally select can provide the class schedule you need.
+This is particularly essential if you choose to continue working while you attend classes.
+If you must schedule night or weekend classes in the Athens AL area, verify that they are offered.
+If you can only enroll on a part-time basis, find out if that is an alternative and how many credit hours or courses you would have to carry.
+Also, find out what the procedure is for making up any classes that you might miss because of illness, work or family obligations.

-Receiving the best pharmacy tech training is a crucial first step to beginning your career in a fulfilling profession where assisting customers with their health is your objective.
-In the past, many pharmacist technicians were trained "on the job".
-Nowadays, the majority of employers can no longer operate this way and much prefer to hire formally educated techs.
-Training is provided by vocational and trade schools, technical colleges as well as community colleges.
-Many pharmacy technician colleges incorporate both classroom and clinical training.
-As we have discussed in this article, it's important to choose a college that is accredited and will prepare you for certification.
-This holds true both for online classes as well as for those attended on campus.
-If you make use of our additional suggestions you will be able to evaluate colleges so that you are sure to make the ideal choice.
-With the appropriate training and commitment you can reach your goal of becoming a pharmacist tech in Athens Alabama.
+Getting the ideal pharmacy technician training is a critical first step to launching your career in a rewarding profession where assisting customers with their wellness is your objective.
+In the past, many pharmacy techs were trained "on the job".
+Nowadays, most pharmacies can no longer operate this way and place a higher importance on hiring formally trained techs.
+Training is offered by vocational and trade schools, technical colleges as well as community colleges.
+Many pharmacy technician colleges include both classroom and clinical training.
+As we have discussed in this article, it's important to select a program that is accredited and will prep you for certification.
+This applies both for online classes and for those attended on campus.
+If you make use of our other tips you will be able to compare programs so that you are sure to make the right choice.
+With the appropriate education and dedication you can achieve your goal of becoming a pharmacist technician in Athens Alabama.